-I currently manage Fulfillment for Gigster, where we aim to allow anyone in the world to build software, quickly and easily.
+I most recently managed Fulfillment for Gigster, where we aim to allow anyone in the world to build software, quickly and easily.

 I previously worked as a Program Manager at Microsoft from 2010-2014.
 Until 2013 I worked on Windows Apps and APIs, moving to Hololens after that.
 I have also worked freelance as a web designer and Developer.
 Below is a bit more info on a few of the products and projects I have contributed to.

 I was the PM for the Windows Contact Picker, and API and UI control which allows apps to access the user’s address book information in a secure manner.
 This was awarded a patent in 2014.
 Here’s a nice write up in Ars Technica from when it was released in Windows 8 that has some more info as well.
 I continued work on the Contact APIs as one of the PMs who lead the design and development of the Contact Card in Windows 8.1.

 When working on Hololens, I worked on a cross-team collaborative effort to deliver holographic video as part of the native Windows rendering pipeline.
 I also created and tested UI prototypes in Unity3D to gain validated learning about designs and interaction patterns.

 Windows Mail and People Apps

 Working on the Mail and People Apps, released in-box as part of Windows 8 and beyond, I was responsible for many features, including:

 - EAS Contact Sync

 The Paper Trail